KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Allow users to upload multiple images to each posts.

+- Allow users to delete their account.

+- Allow Admin to manage users and posts.

+- Add pagination.

 - Add a comment section whereby the users can have a conversation with each other.

 ## Information architecture